feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

     88   34.00   4.50  u  g  v   1.000  t    0   g  240.0    0

-Note that :code:`Xtr` includes numerical features - A2, A3, A8, A11, and A14 - because :class:`SelectByInformationValue()`
+Note that :code:`Xtr` includes all the numerical features - i.e., A2, A3, A8, A11, and A14 - because
-only filters out categorical features.
-Also, features A4 and A5 remain because these variables were not passed to transformer when it was instantiated.
+:class:`SelectByInformationValue()` only filters out categorical features.
+Also, features A4 and A5 remain because these variables were not passed to the :code:`variables` parameter when the transformer was instantiated.

 And, finally, we can also obtain the names of the features in the final transformed dataset: